 We continue to work with Southwark Council on improving the street lighting throughout the Shad Thames area and hope to see implementation in the first half of 2021.
 We have also been able to move forward with Phase 1 of the Shad Thames Business Network feasibility study, with Phase 2 scheduled for early 2021.
 Work on the long-standing project at Shad Thames Pumping Station should be completed by the end of 2020 and repair of the St Saviours Dock footbridge should also finish by end 2020/early 2021.

-Looking to new developments, the six projects shortlisted for the London Festival of Architecture design competition aiming to reimagine Butler’s Wharf jetty were announced in October – details can be found here
+Looking to new developments, the London Festival of Architecture has announced the winner of its design competition to reimagine Butlers Wharf Jetty.
+Details can be found here:

 There are also two developments in the planning stages in Shad Thames.
 TBC (Tower Bridge Court), at 224-226 Tower Bridge Road with frontage on Horselydown Lane, was scheduled to begin in autumn 2020 but work has been delayed.
 Below are images of the current building and the proposed redevelopment for which planning permission has been granted.